astrockragh/hugo-academic/content/project/most_massive_environment/index.md

 Every single one of these beautiful, ultra-massive, quiescent galaxies lives in an **overdensity**, regions with significantly more galaxies than average.
 The overdensities reflect the fact that galaxies **cluster**, i.e., they are not randomly distributed on the sky.
 However, until now,theoretical predictions have treated these galaxies as if they live in average, unclustered, environments.

 That’s like estimating the wealth of the richest person *in the world* by starting from the mean and spread in a random city.
 You're going to be surprised, because wealth, just like galaxies, clusters quite strongly, with clustered environments producing both extreme wealth and galaxies.
-You can see that either in the Figure at the top of this post or in the below video
+You can see that either in the Figure at the top of this post or in the video below, where on of our galaxies of interest is marked in blue

 <video controls width="100%">
   <source src="/project/most_massive_environment/zoom_tour.mp4" type="video/mp4">